Chapter 5: The Seal and the Mark

 This book isn’t condemning your devout grandmother who kept Sunday her whole life without understanding.
 Her prayers for the family were genuine.
 Her faith carried her through suffering.
 Her charity to neighbors reflected the character of Christ.
 God sees the heart.
 But this book is warning you, now that you’ve seen the evidence, about a test that’s forming.
 While Sunday observance remains voluntary, you have time to study, pray, and decide.
 When enforcement comes, the decision will cost everything.

 A further distinction: imperfect practice is not the same as willful rejection.
-Someone who knows the Sabbath is Saturday, who keeps it faithfully, yet occasionally stumbles (an errand forgotten, a purchase made, an imperfect rest) has not received the mark.
-The mark seals those who choose human authority over God's commandment.
+Someone who knows the Sabbath is Saturday, who keeps it faithfully, yet occasionally stumbles (an errand forgotten, a purchase made, or an imperfect rest) has not received the mark.
+The mark seals those who choose human authority over God’s commandment.
 Sanctification is a process.
-The question is direction: which way are you facing?
+The question is direction, not perfection.
 "If we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin" (1 John 1:7).
-Walking in the light doesn't mean never stumbling.
+Walking in the light doesn’t mean never stumbling.
 It means knowing where the light is and moving toward it.
 Your stumbling is not your sealing.
 Your direction is.

 The Seal Is Not a Badge

-God's identifying mark isn't a badge you pin on, a box you check, a performance score to optimize.
+God’s identifying mark is not a badge you pin on, a box you check, or a performance score to optimize.
 It is what overflows when a heart aligns with its Creator.
-The fourth commandment says "Remember the sabbath day, to keep it holy," but the holiness isn't in the calendar square.
-It lives in the relationship the day was designed to nurture.
+The Fourth Commandment says "Remember the sabbath day, to keep it holy," but the holiness lives in the relationship the day was designed to nurture, not in the calendar square itself.

 For quick-reference summaries that support this chapter, review Appendix A and Appendix E.